 Macon Truck Accident Lawyer for Wrecks Statewide

-Our truck accident law firm is in Macon.
+Our truck accident law firm has offices in Atlanta and Macon.
 From there, we serve Georgia statewide, from Atlanta, Athens and Augusta in the north to Savannah and the coast, to Columbus in the west and Albany in the southern portion of the state.
-Our spokesperson is five-time heavyweight champion Evander Holyfield.
-This is because, at the McArthur Law Firm, we fight for people who are unable to stand up to the negligent trucking companies on their own.
-To speak with an attorney for free regarding a truck driver error case, call 1-888-WE-FIGHT.
-If outside of Georgia, call (478) 238-6600.
+We fight for people who are unable to stand up to the negligent trucking companies on their own.
+To speak with an attorney for free regarding a truck driver error case, call 478-238-1150.
+We practice nationwide.